Nick Skelton

-Nicholas David Skelton (born 30 December 1957, Bedworth, Warwickshire) is a British former equestrian who competed in show jumping.
+Nicholas David Skelton (born 30 December 1957, Bedworth, Warwickshire, England) is a British former equestrian who competed in show jumping.
 He retired at the age of 59 years old, on 5 April 2017.
 He began riding at age 18 months and in 1975 took two team silvers and an individual gold at the Junior European Championships.

 He has competed numerous times at the European Show Jumping Championships, winning three golds, three silvers and three bronzes both individually and with the British team over 26 years.
 In 1980, he competed in the Alternative Olympics, where he helped the British team to a silver medal.
 He currently holds the British show jumping high jump record, which he set in 1978.

 His most notable successes occurred in back-to-back Olympic Games in the swansong of his career.
 In 2012, at the age of 54, Skelton won an Olympic gold medal as part of the Great Britain team.
 Four years later, he won the individual Olympic gold medal at his seventh Olympic Games.
 Having won both team and individual Olympic gold, Skelton and his horse, Big Star, retired together shortly after the 2016 Games.